biospectrabysequencing/BBS_Meeting_2015/github/github.md

 ## github setup

-You .gitconfig file needs to be configured for your user account and traverse company firewalls
+Your [.gitconfig](gitconfig.md) file needs to be configured for your user account and traverse company firewalls

+## Setting up aliases

+See [useful aliases](userful_aliases.md) to save on typing

+## Syncing repositories

+forks and clones of repositories can get out of sync, how can we tell easily?
+[Shasums](https://en.wikipedia.org/wiki/Sha1sum) are used as a [globally unique identifier](https://en.wikipedia.org/wiki/Globally_unique_identifier) for each commit which contains changs to one or more files.

+We can use the [network graph](https://github.com/biospectrabysequencing/BBS_Meeting_2015/network) to see commits in a repository.
+It illustrates the mast branch (in black) of the [upstream]() repository, and the position of any forks of the upstream repostiory  and branches that contributors are working on.